John Boyle (trade unionist)

 John Boyle is an Irish trade unionist.

 Boyle was born in Mullaghduff, County Donegal.
+He attended Pobalscoil Chloich Cheannfhaola in Falcarragh, County Donegal.
+He studied at St. Patrick's College in Drumcondra from 1983–1986, before graduating and becoming a staff member at Scoil Mhuire, Ballyboden from 1986–2000.

 He became a schoolteacher and joined the Irish National Teachers' Organisation (INTO).
-Within the union, he chaired his branch and then his branch.
+Within the union, he was a staff representative, chairperson of his branch, and later chair of INTO's district 8 (Wicklow and South Dublin).
 In 2004, he was elected to the union's Central Executive Committee.
-In 2017/2018, he served as president of the union.
+In 2016 he was elected Vice-President, before serving as President during 2017–2018.

 Boyle was elected as general secretary of INTO in late 2018, defeating Alison Gilliland and Deirdre O'Connor, and took up the post in 2019.
-At the time, he was principal of St Colmcille's School in Knocklyon, where he had worked for 18 years.
+At the time, he was principal of St Colmcille's Junior National School in Knocklyon, Dublin where he had worked since 2000.

+Personal life

+Boyle and his wife Carmel live in Templeogue, Dublin.
+He was previously Chairperson of Ballyboden Wanderers GAA Club.